GSA/digitalgov.gov/content/events/2019/11/2019-11-19-intro-ab-testing-cop.md

 Our team will send a reminder email prior to the event that includes your link to join the video.

 Questions about this event or future events?
-Send them to [digitalgovu@gsa.gov](mailto:digitalgovu@gsa.gov).
+Send them to [digitalgov@gsa.gov](mailto:digitalgov@gsa.gov).